lofieth/fastapi-digitalocean-app-template/STYLE.md

 During development you’ll naturally encounter reusable logic

 Create these shared functions in the functions folder as they are used across multiple APIs

+Each module name should match its corresponding API function